beancount/docs/docs/exporting_your_portfolio.md

 ### *Exchange:Symbol*<a id="exchangesymbol"></a>

-where *Exchange* is a code either for the exchange where the stock trades, or for another source of financial data, e.g. “`MUTF`” for “mutual funds in the US”, [<span class="underline">and more</span>](http://www.google.com/googlefinance/disclaimer/). *Symbol* is a name that is unique within that exchange.
+where *Exchange* is a code either for the exchange where the stock trades, or for another source of financial data, e.g. “`MUTF`” for “mutual funds in the US”, [<u>and more</u>](http://www.google.com/googlefinance/disclaimer/). *Symbol* is a name that is unique within that exchange.
 I recommend searching for each of your financial instruments in Google Finance, confirming that the instrument corresponds to your instrument (by inspecting the full name, description and price), and inserting the corresponding code like this.

 ### Exporting to a Cash Equivalent<a id="exporting-to-a-cash-equivalent"></a>